Deployment

 SurrealDB Setup

 Chorus uses SurrealDB v3.0.0.
-The server automatically applies schema files on startup (11 tables: signal, identity, role, fills, ring, api_key, invite, nonce, auth_request, memory, relates_to).
+The server automatically applies schema files on startup (19 tables: signal, identity, role, fills, ring, api_key, invite, nonce, auth_request, memory, relates_to, org, peer_org, memory_share, peer_trust, audit_log, webhook, webhook_delivery, artifact).

 For production, use a managed SurrealDB instance or a dedicated server: